Chat with us on WhatsApp

 • Type 2 Diabetes (most common in India)

 Food directly affects blood sugar.
 When you eat carbohydrates, they break down into glucose.
 If you choose refined or high-sugar foods, your blood sugar spikes quickly.
-Over time, repeated spikes can increase HbA1c levels and raise the risk of heart disease, kidney problems, and nerve damage.
+Over time, repeated spikes can increase HbA1c level and raise the risk of heart disease, kidney problems, and nerve damage.

 This is why following a diabetes control diet is one of the most powerful tools for long-term health.